Syntax-Err0r/Syntax-Err0r.github.io/docs/MSGraph_JWT_Scope.md

-# The Curious Case of MSGraph JWT and
+# The Curious Case of MSGraph JWT and Preconsented Application Scopes

 ## tl;dr